 Northeastern University–Charlotte has a host of resources for students looking to make the most of their graduate studies.
 Some of these resources are specific to our Charlotte campus and some are benefits of any Northeastern student.
 Below are ways to enrich your experience and find the tools you need to succeed.

 The Graduate Catalog contains Northeastern University’s primary statements about student academic life, conduct, and the responsibilities of students and the university to one another, as authorized by the president or the Board of Trustees.
-Students in the College of Professional Studies may obtain a copy of the CPS Student Handbook here.

 Trying to plan your year?
 The university academic calendar provides the information you need to stay on track with your degree.